BPerezLamarque/HOME/Tutorial_HOME.md

 3 | 0.8519 | 137.151

-Minus log likelihood as a function of the number of switches:
+Minus log likelihood as a function of the number of host-switches (the minimum of this plot corresponds to the estimated number of switches):

 <p align="center">
     <img src="https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/profil_model_switches_simul_C1_S65.png" width="500">